Divya4879/Workout-Planner/README.md

 # AI Workout Planner

-The AI Workout Planner is a web-based application designed to create personalized, progressive workout plans tailored to an individual's fitness goals, lifestyle, and available equipment.
+The AI Workout Planner is a web-based application designed to create personalized, progressive workout plans tailored to an individual's fitness goals, body parameters, and available equipment.
 Leveraging AI capabilities, this planner ensures variety, safety, and progression in every workout.

 ## Features
 - **Personalized Plans:** Workout plans based on height, weight, body type, goals, and restrictions.
 - **Progressive Workouts:** Intensity and difficulty increase weekly to ensure consistent improvement.
-- **Customizable Options:** Choose from various workout styles such as HIIT, Yoga, Pilates, Strength Training, and more.
 - **User-Friendly Interface:** Modern design with easy-to-use forms.
 - **PDF Export:** Download your personalized workout plan as a PDF.